Feynman's inverse problem

-This is not the first investigation of inverse problems for water waves.
-For example, in \cite{smeltzer2019improved}, the authors use measurements of the surface wave to compute the near-surface currents, and in \cite{vasan2013inverse} and \cite{fontelos2017bottom} the authors aim to reconstruct the bottom topography from similar measurements.
+Compared to the aforementioned acoustic or electromagnetic waves, inverse problems for water waves seem to have received less attention.
+However, there are some very interesting earlier works, and we now mention some of these.
+In \cite{smeltzer2019improved}, the authors use measurements of the surface wave to compute the near-surface currents, and in \cite{vasan2013inverse} and \cite{fontelos2017bottom} the authors aim to reconstruct the bottom topography from similar measurements.
 The paper \cite{sellier2016inverse} surveys several inverse problems related to free surface flows, and the topic of control and observability of both linear and non-linear water waves have been studied in, e.g., \cite{alazard2018control,reid1985boundary,reid1995control}.